JustSift/ReSift/docs/tutorial/resift-rentals.md

 ### 3. Use Fetch in the Movie Drawer

-We have created a `MovieDrawer` component, let's open it and add our fetches in.
+We have created a `MovieDrawer` component, let’s open it and add our fetches in.
 Sound familiar?
-That's right, in previous sections, we accomplished the fetch behaviors via a few simple steps: [create the fetch instance](#step-2-create-the-fetch-instance), [use the fetch](#step-3-use-the-fetch), [dispatch the fetch](#step-4-dispatch-the-fetch), and [indicate fetch status](#show-fetch-status).
+That’s right, in previous sections, we accomplished the fetch behaviors via four steps: [create the fetch instance](#step-2-create-the-fetch-instance), [use the fetch](#step-3-use-the-fetch), [dispatch the fetch](#step-4-dispatch-the-fetch), and [indicate fetch status](#show-fetch-status).

 In order to fetch the correct movie, we need the movie id, which will come from the `match` param from the `useRouteMatch` hook from React Router: